nterol/technical-test-front/README.md

 - user can remove a product from his wishlist
 - user can navigate to a dedicated page with all products saved in the wishlist

-#### Remember, this is a frontend lead job offer, pay attention about UI, UX of course but also web performance issues and potential bottlenecks.
+#### This is a frontend lead job offer, pay attention about UI, UX of course but also web performance issues and potential bottlenecks.

 ### Second part
 You have to reproduce this component :